This entry is also available in: Russian Chinese (Traditional)

 Motorworld’s newspaper №57

-The best strategians has prepared for an agile actions, a mechanized war.
+The best strategists had prepared for an agile action, a mechanized war.
 One of them was Henri Denis, a Belgian Defense Secretary, an Lieutenant General.
-He launched several projects on re-equipment & mechanization of the Army and invited tenders for creation of a heavy military motorcycle.
+He launched several projects on re-equipment & mechanization of the Army and invited tenders for the creation of a heavy military motorcycle.
 It had to be a machine, which could be used for fire support operations, supply support as well as a communications vehicle.
 The requirements were as follows: It must carry three fully equipped soldiers and a machine gun.
-Responding to this requirements, a Belgian company FN, in the beginning of 1937, introduced a heavy motorcycle FN M12.
+Responding to these requirements, the Belgian company FN, in the beginning of 1937, introduced a heavy motorcycle FN M12.

 By that time, FN was the major motorcycle supplier for the Belgian Army; at this, the M86 model was widely used in armies of other countries.
 The machine had 600 cc one-cylinder engine.

 Despite of good towing performance, Belgian engineers equipped the machine with an auxiliary transmission as an addition to the hand shifted four-speed gearbox with reverse gear.
 But the real innovation was a sidecar wheel drive.
-Drive for a sidecar wheel was independently suggested by two different inventors: Peter Mozharov (Russia) and Henry Baughan (England).
+Drive for the sidecar wheel was independently suggested by two different inventors: Peter Mozharov (Russia) and Henry Baughan (England).
 In the end of 1929, Peter Mozharov built an experimental Izh-2, and Henry Baughan built a trial bike with a sidecar wheel drive (Baughan’s bikes had been manufacturing from 1930 till 1936 under the Baughan marque).
-The Belgians were the first who used this idea for a mass produced military motorcycle.
+The Belgians were the first to use this idea for a mass-produced military motorcycle.
 Sidecar wheel drive was implemented via a drive shaft, which got connected when necessary (in severe road conditions).
-Thus the bike didn’t require a compensating gear.
+Thus the bike didn’t require compensating gear.

-The double cradle was made of heavy-duty steel pipes (the same pipes were used for a sidecar frame).
-A sidecar was attached to the frame via quarter elliptic springs (other Belgian motorcycles had the same design according to the military requirements).
+The double-cradle was made of heavy-duty steel pipes (the same pipes were used for a sidecar frame).
+A sidecar was attached to the frame via quarter-elliptic springs (other Belgian motorcycles had the same design according to the military requirements).
 The front suspension was a parallelogram suspension with the central spring; the rear suspension was a rigid one.
-All three wheels could be interchanged and hubs were mounted in such a way that brakes and bearings are still in place when a wheel is removed.
-All wheels including the sidecar’s had drum brakes and tyres having big cleats.
-A spare wheel was attached in the sidecar’s back-end.
+All three wheels could be interchanged and hubs were mounted in such a way that brakes and bearings were still in place when a wheel was removed.
+All wheels including the sidecar wheel had drum brakes and tires having big cleats.
+A spare wheel was attached to the back of the sidecar.

 In January 1937, a civil model FN M12 Grand Tourisme was introduced at the Motor Show in Brussels.
-However, it didn’t go to mass production.
-In the spring of 1937, a military version FN M12a SM was submitted to the military tests.
-Machines covered 6,000 kms (off-road, sandy and rocky roads) for six days.
-Military inspectors who were scrupulously taking the records, accepted the machine with an excellent mark.
+However, it didn’t go into mass production.
+In the spring of 1937, a military version FN M12a SM was prepared for military tests.
+Machines covered 6,000 kms (off-road, sandy, and rocky roads) for six days.
+Military inspectors who were scrupulously taking the records accepted the machine with an excellent mark.
 The military launch order consisted of 750 units.
 The total number produced was 1180 machines 1090 of which were enrolled at the Belgian Army.
 Motorcycle units of the 1st Cavalry Division got these bikes first.

 In July 1938, the FN M12a SM was introduced at the International Competition of the military motorcycles in Spa.
-After, sales abroad has started: Iran bought 51 units and Greece bought 33 units.
-Several bikes went to Germany where they had been extensively dissected.
-When Zündapp had been designing the KS750 , it have used some technical solutions borrowed from FN bikes.
+After, sales abroad have started: Iran bought 51 units and Greece bought 33 units.
+Several bikes went to Germany where they had been carefully examined.
+When Zündapp had been designing the KS750, it has used some technical solutions borrowed from FN bikes.

 Zündapp KS 750 from the «Motorworld by V.Sheynov» collection